junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 Dean still frowns at the place.
 He never likes this place, after the angels make the playground a Heaven elevator portal, nothing good ever happened every time anyone is near here.

-The air in the Impala goes quiet for a few minutes, looking like all three of them fall into their own thoughts, before Dean breaks the silence.
+The air in the Impala goes quiet for a few minutes after the car parks, all three of them fell into their own thoughts, before Dean breaks the silence.
 "You ready?"
 He turns to Cass in the back seat.

 "Just do it."
 Castiel answers gravely.